ThibaultJanBeyer/cheatsheets/JavaScript-Cheatsheet.md

 ```

 ##Const, Let
+// these are experimental and not fully supported yet.
 **let** my_var –– creates a variable as VAR would do but limit its "scope" to the respective code block instead of the whole function
 **const** my_var = xy –– creates a variable as with VAR but make it a constant, you can not change its value later.
 However, you're still able to add attributes to objects.